Eligibility for both schemes

-You must make your application and send us all your supporting evidence within 28 days from the start date of your isolation period, as advised by NHS Test and Trace will give you your start date.)
+You must make your application and send us all your supporting evidence within 28 days from the start date of your isolation period.
+(NHS Test and Trace will give you your start date.)

-- you are unable to work from home and will lose income as a result
+- unable to work from home and will lose income as a result

-In addition, you or your partner must currently be receiving at least one of the following:
+In addition to the above criteria, you must also be receiving at least one of the following benefits:

 - Universal Credit

 You can apply more than once, if you have to isolate multiple times.
 This is as long as you meet all the eligibility criteria for each individual claim and the isolation periods do not overlap.
 Everyone has to make their own application.

 Eligibility for the discretionary scheme

 If you are not receiving any benefits, (or have not made a claim for them) you will not qualify for the main scheme.
 However, we will then see if you are eligible for our discretionary scheme.